mikhail-andreev/study/MySQL.md

 GRANT ALL PRIVILEGES ON *.* TO 'miha'@'localhost' WITH GRANT OPTION; - дать все права

-CREATE USER 'apkuser1000'@'%' IDENTIFIED BY '4faksy8zzszdi1gs7yMtBJdJNr8LtzPF';
+CREATE USER 'games_apkinformer'@'%' IDENTIFIED BY 'UhTHzptgRzD5A8mjbNqnmt73RHqer9';

-GRANT ALL PRIVILEGES ON apkinformer_com.* TO 'apkuser1000'@'%' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON games_apkinformer_com.* TO 'games_apkinformer'@'%' WITH GRANT OPTION;

 GRANT SELECT ON 'bidnew_stage'.* TO 'vasiliy_shilov'@'%' IDENTIFIED BY 'password123321'; FLUSH PRIVILEGES;